rohandomx/Pacheco/README.md

-# José Emilio Pacheco's Literary Correspondence @ Princeton University
+# José Emilio Pacheco's Literary Correspondence @ Princeton University Library

 Pacheco's literary correspondence is deposited in **52 folders distributed in 10 boxes**.
 The first nine boxes are identified with the prefix 129-  (1291-1299); the last box is identified by the number 1300.